gmoeck/gmoeck.github.com/_posts/2011-09-20-why-you-should-care-about-encapsulation.md

 ##How can we maintain encapsulation?
 One of the primary ways that one can move towards well encapsulated code is to follow the "Tell, Don't Ask Principle", which is what we did in the code above.
-Instead of asking an object for it's properties and then making decisions based on that information, objects communicate with each other by telling other objects to do something.
+Instead of asking an object for its properties and then making decisions based on that information, objects communicate with each other by telling other objects to do something.
 We make it such that the only properties that can affect the behavior of the object are contained within the object itself.
 Any time something needs to happen that operates on the data "outside our wall", we tell the object that is responsible for that data to do it for us.
-For example in the above example, instead of asking the train for it's seats, and then making decisions based on what we get back, we merely tell the train to reserve the proper number of seats, and let it operate on it's own data.
+For example in the above example, instead of asking the train for its seats, and then making decisions based on what we get back, we merely tell the train to reserve the proper number of seats, and let it operate on its own data.

 There are of course more design techniques that you can use to help maintain encapsulation.
 A couple of them are avoiding global variables